Jason Bourgeois: Tigres de Quintana Roo

 On December 4, 2017, Bourgeois signed with the Tigres de Quintana Roo of the Mexican Baseball League.
 He was released on July 15, 2018.

 Coaching career

+Los Angeles Dodgers

-On January 16, 2019, he was announced as an assistant coach for the Great Lakes Loons in the Los Angeles Dodgers farm system.
+On January 16, 2019, Bourgeois was announced as an assistant coach for the Great Lakes Loons in the Los Angeles Dodgers farm system.

+Chicago White Sox

+On November 7, 2023, Bourgeois was named as the first base/outfield coach for the Chicago White Sox.
+He was let go by the White Sox following the 2025 season.

+Baltimore Orioles

+On November 10, 2025, the Baltimore Orioles hired Bourgeois to serve as the team's first base coach, replacing Anthony Sanders.

 Personal life

 Bourgeois is married to American singer and Sony ATV songwriter Coline Creuzot.
 The couple had their first child in 2015.